gchojnowski/gapTrick/README.md

 The gapTrick itself can be installed with a command:
 ```
 pip install git+https://github.com/gchojnowski/gapTrick
+gapTrick --help
 ```

-but you can also use it directly from a cloned repository (e.g. if you already have a working copy of AlphaFold2)
+but you can also use it directly from a cloned repository (e.g. with a shared copy of AlphaFold2 on a cluster)

 ```
 git clone --recursive https://github.com/gchojnowski/gapTrick.git
 python gapTrick/gapTrick --help
+```

+ ## Installation issues

+  - on some systems you may get an error about incompatible jaxlib version.
+In such cases, simply reinstall it with
+    ```
+    pip install jaxlib==0.4.26
     ```
 <br/>